 The head’s duty so to preclude or remove has a closely related right, the right to decide how to prioritize it and, within a range, the specifics of what to do.
 An analogy is that, in the U.S., there is generally a domestic legal duty to report personal income for tax purposes to the U.S. government by a certain date and failure to do so can lead to law enforcement by the government against the unlawfully nonreporting person.
 The person can prevent that enforcement by reporting that income on time.

 An example of preclusion may be inferred in the context of weapons of mass destruction, as gleaned from journalistic reports over the last couple of decades or so.
 In particular, a chemical or biological weapon of mass destruction may be contained in a vial smaller than a few cubic inches and thus easy to conceal somewhere even in a small nation, and thus (in anything resembling practicable terms) not discoverable through foreign inspection of the nation.
-Assume that opening of the vial and exposure of its contents to the atmosphere could result in a large number of human deaths within a one mile radius within an hour.
-A similar claim can be made for nuclear weaponry, with the container being perhaps the size of a common suitcase portable by one individual.
+Assume that opening of the vial and exposure of its contents to the atmosphere could result in a large number of human deaths within a one-mile radius within an hour.
+(A similar claim has been made (and doubted) for nuclear weaponry, with the container being perhaps the size of a common suitcase portable by one muscular individual.)
 However, consider the risk to be faced by the nation if the vial were simply in someone’s home with no substantial protection other than obscurity and local caution.
 Suppose a car, even with the driver knowing nothing of the vial, accidentally crashed into the house and caused the vial’s breakage.
 Assume that, promptly, the large number of people die and assume that medical care is extended to prevent more deaths.
 However, the breakage would put the national government into a quandary.
 It would suffer harm from the deaths.
 It may have to explain what happened and why; even if it’s a repressive government with a censored press, some people who are not privy to military secrets would demand to know and be important or numerous enough to have to be more or less satisfied.
 With more deaths like that, more people would have to be more or less satisfied with some kind of explanation.
 There would have to be a credible assurance that there won’t be a repetition of the catastrophe.
 Other disadvantages would also accrue to the national government.
 The stored weapon would no longer be available for the military use for which the storage was commenced.
-The potential enemy would know of the weapon; if it was a secret, it would no longer be that.
+The potential enemy would know of the weapon and infer more like it; if it was a secret, it would no longer be that.
 And the potency being so high for the tiny volume raises the implicit demand for compliance with the norms, because the possession or even suspicion of possession may itself provide ground for war against the nation believed to have such a weapon.
 Because of all that, a national government wanting a weapon of mass destruction would not only hide it but protect it in a way calculated to prevent accidental or deliberate misuse.
 That kind of protection tends to be visible to foreign experts, but the safety is worth it.
-Except when possession alone is enough to give an enemy a ground for war, the protection by the possessor nation, if the protection is substantial, would generally preclude ground for war against that nation.
+Even when possession alone is enough to give an enemy a ground for war, the protection by the possessor nation, if the protection is substantial enough, would generally assure even an enemy against accidental use and therefore reduce or preclude ground for war against that nation.

 For a head not to have the authority in the norms to preclude or remove would deny the power to stop violating the law and would burden other nations with a duty to enforce in lieu of the violator refraining from violating the law in the first place.
 That would increase worldwide damage and destruction.
 It would also punish for what the violator could not control, because the violator was forbidden to resolve a matter internally.
 Parents teach young children to monitor their own decision-making and to refrain from bad decisions even when parents are not checking up on them; this is preparation for adulthood and maturity.
 Legal systems are not designed to deny responsible parties some of the tools for some self-correction and the norms are no different in that respect.